 Fun with TextExpander Macros: The Tab key

 One supported macro is the Tab key.
 This means that TextExpander can insert some text, press Tab for you, then insert more text.
-This can be extremely powerful in myriad scenarios, but let’s explore a couple simple examples to get you started.
+This can be extremely powerful in myriad scenarios, but let’s explore a couple of of simple examples to get you started.

 Let’s say you regularly send your boss an email with status updates on various projects.
 For the sake of this example, maybe you generally use the same subject line and email structure, filling in the blanks with any changes.
 This is a perfect job for TextExpander and the Tab macro.